(New Information for Prospective Students—application process and form)

 Admission Requirements

-Admission to Department of Atmospheric Sciences generally requires a degree in a scientific discipline, one year of calculus-based physics, math through differential equations, and one semester of chemistry.
+Admission to the Department of Atmospheric Sciences generally requires a degree in a scientific discipline, one year of calculus-based physics, math through differential equations, and one semester of chemistry.
 Since atmospheric science is a highly interdisciplinary field, incoming student's backgrounds vary considerably.
 Thus, acceptance into the program is made on a case-by-case basis.

 Recommended Application Deadlines: